WHAT CAN YOU LEARN FROM A ONE-LEGGED GUY ABOUT HIKING, BACKPACKING AND GEAR?

 - Surviving Winter in the Pacific Northwest: Top Ten Tips for Hiking and Camping Like a Local

 Winter in the Pacific Northwest transforms its lush green landscapes into a winter wonderland, offering a unique and invigorating experience for outdoor enthusiasts.
-If you're planning a hiking or camping adventure during the colder months in this region, there are key considerations and tips that can make your experience safe, enjoyable, and memorable.
-Here are the top ten things you should do when venturing out in the winter compared to the summer season: 1.
-Layer Up!
+If you're planning a hiking or camping adventure during the colder months in this region, However, there is one key attribute of the PNW, especially west of the Cascades, the winters are a wet, very wet.
+So here are ten tips that can make your PNW experience safe, enjoyable, and memorable.
+1. Layer Up!
 Winter in the Pacific Northwest can bring unpredictable weather changes, from rain to snow in a matter of hours.
 Layering your clothing allows you to adapt to varying temperatures and stay comfortable throughout your hike or camping trip.
+You want the base layer, a thermal layer and a waterproof layer.
+Please note that water resistant and water repellant are not the same as waterproof.
 2. Pack the Essentials In winter, it's crucial to carry essential items like a reliable tent, warm sleeping bag, portable stove, and high-energy snacks to keep you fueled and warm.
 Be prepared for unexpected situations by packing extra supplies.
+Here's a link to the Amputee Outdoors page with a list of what to bring: The Dangers of Winter Hiking in the Moun | Amputee Outdoors .
 3. Stay Hydrated Hydration is key, even in colder temperatures.
 Consider using an insulated water bottle to prevent liquids from freezing.
 Dehydration can sneak up on you in winter, so make a conscious effort to drink water regularly.
+Hiking in snowshoes, wearing layers of clothing and carrying a heavy pack will generate heat and sweat, (which is why you want a moisture wicking base layer).
+Take a break once in a while an do a couple of shots of H2O.
 4. Mind the Daylight Hours Winter days are shorter, so plan your activities accordingly.
 Start your hikes early to make the most of daylight hours and ensure you have enough time to set up camp before darkness falls.
+Darkness falls quickly in the mountains and forests and can sneak up on the unprepared.
+Sure, you can use your headlamp to see what you're doing, but it's a lot easier to set up camp in daylight.
 5. Pay Attention to Trail Conditions Winter weather can drastically alter trail conditions, making paths slippery, muddy, or even blocked by snow.
 Check trail reports, carry navigational tools, and be prepared to adjust your route if necessary.
+For any hike or backpacking trip in the mountains, check the avalanche status of the trail and the Northwest Avalanche Center website: Home - Northwest Avalanche Center .
 6. Protect Your Feet Invest in a good pair of waterproof and insulated boots to keep your feet warm and dry.
 Additionally, wearing moisture-wicking socks can help prevent blisters and keep your feet comfortable during long hikes.
+I recommend two layers of socks, (you can read my article about socks here: https://www.amputeeoutdoors.com/socks ), the first to wick moisture away from your feet and the second to provide an insulating layer.
 7. Be Aware of Wildlife Wildlife behavior can change in the winter as animals search for food and shelter.
 Be prepared by storing food securely, making noise while hiking to alert animals of your presence, and knowing how to react in case of an encounter.
+People often focus on the big animals, bears, cougars, etc., while overlooking the problems squirrels and racoons can create.
+These little guys will rip open or chew into a backpack and steal your food while you're getting water from the stream.
+Put your food up out of reach during the day and at night, bear bag it up high suspended from a branch.
 8. Master Fire Starting Building a fire can be a lifesaver in cold weather.
-Practice your fire-starting skills before your trip, pack waterproof matches or a lighter, and choose a safe spot away from flammable materials when setting up your campfire.
+Practice your fire-starting skills before your trip, pack three different tools to start a fire, (waterproof matches, ferro rod and a lighter), and choose a safe spot away from flammable materials when setting up your campfire.
+Why three ways to start a fire?
+If you lose one, you still have two, if one of those doesn't work you still have one.
+Getting a fire going in the wet and cold winters of the PNW can be the difference between life and death.
 9. Monitor Weather Forecasts Stay informed about weather conditions in the Pacific Northwest to anticipate changes and plan your activities accordingly.
+Read trail reports, check the weather reports the night before or the morning before you leave.
+Weather conditions in the PNW changes quickly and in the mountains, miniature weather cells can form.
 Ensure you have appropriate gear for the forecasted conditions and be ready to adjust your plans if needed.
 10. Share Your Itinerary Before heading out on your winter adventure, share your itinerary with a trusted friend or family member.
+Tell them, leave a message, write your plans down and make sure they hear and see your plans.
 In case of emergencies, having someone aware of your plans can be crucial for ensuring your safety.
 Surviving and thriving during a winter hiking or camping trip in the Pacific Northwest requires careful planning, preparation, and a willingness to adapt to the elements.
 By following these top ten tips, you can make the most of the winter wonderland that this region has to offer while staying safe and enjoying all that the great outdoors has in store.
 So, gear up, bundle up, and embrace the magic of winter in the Pacific Northwest like a seasoned local.
 Happy hiking and camping!
 Stay safe and enjoy your adventure!

 - Annette Lake Solo Camping Trip Report (it rained)